taggedzi/creddedupe/README.md

 # CredDedupe

-Small helper tool to clean up Proton Pass CSV exports by merging duplicate entries while trying to preserve as much information as possible.
+Credential deduplication tool with a simple Qt6 GUI for cleaning password-manager CSV exports. by merging duplicate entries while trying to preserve as much information as possible.

-The input is a Proton Pass CSV with the following columns:
+The input is a CSV with the following columns:

 `type,name,url,email,username,password,note,totp,createTime,modifyTime,vault`